thunderbiscuit/42-concepts/README.md

 ## Introduction

 A list of articles and videos on individual subjects related to web development, rust, js, bitcoin, and lightning.
+If you have recommendations for items to add to the list, I invite you to make a PR and I'll be sure to read/watch the proposed article/video and add it if it fits my criteria!

 This format is 100 percent inspired by the fantastic [33-js-concept](https://github.com/leonardomso/33-js-concepts) project.